kilacoda/chanim/README.md

 for making videos regarding chemistry.

 # NOTE
-This branch (`master`) will not work with ManimCE.
+This branch (`master`) will not work with [ManimCE](https://github.com/ManimCommunity/manim).
 Checkout the ManimCE-TexTemplate-Working branch if you want to do that.
 Read the note below for more info.

+**This branch will be merged with the ManimCE-TexTemplate-Working branch on January 15, 2021, and chanim will henceforth cease to work with 3b1b/manim.
+In case you're using chanim for any purposes at the moment, I would advise that you migrate to ManimCE before said date.
+Read the last section for more info.**

 ## Installation
 1. Get manim from the above link or `pip install manimlib`.
 You'll have to download other